All Episodes

 It just happened out there.

-Anyway, it's barely scratched service.
+Anyway, just barely scratch service.

-Also going to go back.
+Also, going to go back.

-I asked Cookie to go back and get the audio from my uh guest shot on William Shatner's show, the biography channel, Shatner's Raw Nerve.
+I asked Cookie to go back and get the audio from my guest shot on William Shatner's show, the biography channel, Shatner's Raw Nerve.

-Uh funny is funny guy.
+Funny is a funny guy.

 How do you know?